ZhaohuiZhang0809/DDNet/README.md

 <h1>DDNet: A Vision State Space Model with Dual-Domain Joint Network for OCT Angiography Retinal Vessel Segmentation</h1>
 </div>
 -->
-# VDDNet: A Vision State Space Model with Dual-Domain Joint Network for OCT Angiography Retinal Vessel Segmentation
+# DDNet: A Vision State Space Model with Dual-Domain Joint Network for OCT Angiography Retinal Vessel Segmentation

 The complete code will be publicly available soon.